Updated January 7, 2019

 Workers’ compensation covers all injuries or illnesses that happen in the course of employment.
 In general, injuries that happen while you are performing your work duties or running work errands are covered by workers’ comp.
 On the other hand, injuries that occur while you’re off-duty are generally not compensated through workers’ comp.
 For example, if you were injured during your lunch break or during your commute to and from work, you will typically not be covered by workers’ comp.
 For more information, see our article on what types of injuries are covered by workers’ comp.

-If you’re injured at work, you should notify your employer and get medical treatment right away.
 In Utah, you have 180 days to report your injury to your employer without any negative consequences to your claim.
 However, it’s in your best interests to report your injuries right away.
 The sooner you give notice, the sooner you can start receiving workers’ comp benefits.
 And, insurance companies are less skeptical of claims when they are reported right away.

 Once you give notice of your injuries, your employer must fill out a form called the “Employers First Report of Injury or Illness” and send it to its insurance company within seven days, along with a copy to you.
 The insurance company has 21 days to decide whether to accept your claim, deny your claim, or let you know that further investigation is required.
 If the insurance company decides to investigate further, it has another 24 days to decide whether to accept or deny your claim.